ABOUT THIS WEBSITE

 Our deepest gratitude to those individuals who shared their time and memories in the oral histories.
 They are:

-Archie Allen, WSDOT Bridge Maintenance and Operations Supervisor
+The late Archie Allen, former WSDOT Bridge Maintenance and Operations Supervisor

 Dean Bitney, Mercer Island resident